Create a mdb_env "environment" object. This is the way

 Details: This is a helper method that establishes a temporary read-only transaction, calls the corresponding method in

-: A database handle that would be passed through to create the transaction (see the$begin
+key: The keys to setvalue: The values to set against these keys.
+Must be the same length askey.overwrite: As for$putappend: As for$putdb: A database handle that would be passed through to create the transaction (see the$beginmethod).

 Details: The implementation simply calls

-: A database handle that would be passed through to create the transaction (see the$begin
+key: The keys to deletedb: A database handle that would be passed through to create the transaction (see the$beginmethod).

 Details: This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in